yestmd/Ye_Li-Tyler-_data603-sp22/paper/final.md

 One of the advantages of Spark is the using of Resilient Distributed Dataset (RDD).
 This data format can be immutable split across a cluster.
 And then the split chunks can be computed parallelly in a batch process.
 Plus, with large memory’s help, the intermediate computation can be processed in the In-memory storage method for these split data.
 These features help Spark applications running under high speed when processing large-scale data, such as the data generated in neuroscience field.

+By applying the powerful capability of Spark in processing big data, Thunder is developed as a Python tool sets integrated on Spark platform, which focuses on processing spatial or temporal data sets.

 ## The main structure of Thunder module